jc444304/cp3405-tiny/README.md

 DB_PASSWORD=secret
 ```

-- In the machine run `php artisan migrate` from the synced folder.
+- In the machine run `composer install` from the synced folder to install dependencies.

-- Make sure dependencies are installed using `composer install`, `npm install` and `npm run dev`.
+- Run `php artisan migrate --seed` to populate the database with tables and example entries.

+- Run `php artisan storage:link` to enable the images to be uploaded and displayed correctly.

 - Optionally add joblink.test to your hosts files, otherwise access the website at [192.168.10.10](http://192.168.10.10)